maubanel/Virtual-Production-3-D-Foreground-and-2-D-Backbround-Composite/light_geo/README.md

 ***

 16. What is the best way to see the reflection maps?
-How do we konw if the lighting matches the film plate?
+How do we know if the lighting matches the film plate?
 Lets build two materials to help us determine this.

 ***

 17. Createa a material called `M_GrayCard`.
 A gray card is 18% gray.
-So we only need to feed a **Constant** node (either right click and select **Constant** or press the **1** key and left click on the graph) and set it to .18.
+So we only need to feed a **Constant** node (either right click and select **Constant** or press the **1** key and left click on the graph) and set it to `.18`.
 This will send this value equally into the **R G B** channels.
 We remove all specular by setting it to `0` and setting the roughness to `1` so that it is reflecting minimal light to mimic the gray card that was shot in the **HDR** for the rectilinear projection.

 ![create gray card material](../images/mGrayCard.jpg)